North-Li/MVMFI/README.md

 ## Declare

 This dataset and results cannot be used for commercial purposes.
-For non-commercial research or educational purposes, please inform us for our permission via yangyou AT hust DOT edu DOT cn.
+For non-commercial research or educational purposes, please inform us for our permission via zhilong_li AT hust DOT edu DOT cn.